-Phyllodes tumors are most common in women in their 30s and 40s, but women of any age can have them.
+Phyllodes tumors are most common in women in their 40s, but women of any age can have them.
 Women with Li-Fraumeni syndrome (a rare, inherited genetic condition) have an increased risk for phyllodes tumors.

-Because these tumors can come back, close follow-up with frequent breast exams and imaging tests are usually recommended after treatment.
+Phyllodes tumors can sometimes come back in the same place.
+Because of this, close follow-up with frequent breast exams and imaging tests are usually recommended after treatment.

 Guray M, Sahin AA.
 Benign breast diseases: Classification, diagnosis, and management.
 Oncologist.
 2006;11;435-449.

 Hartmann LC, Sellers TA, Frost MH, et al. Benign breast disease and the risk of breast cancer.
 N Engl J Med.
 2005;353:229-237.

 Henry NL, Shah PD, Haider I, et al. Chapter 88: Cancer of the breast.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 6th ed.
 Philadelphia, Pa: Elsevier; 2020.

 Jagsi R, King TA, Lehman C, et al. Chapter 79: Malignant tumors of the breast.
 In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
 11th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins; 2019.

 Moutte A, Chopin N, Faure C, et al. Surgical management of benign and borderline phyllodes tumors of the breast.
 Breast J. 2016;22(5):547-552.